nguyenthuyt/financial_planner/README.md

 - Finally, generate summary statistics and using this information, calculate the lower and upper bounds for the expected value of the portfolio with a 95% confidence interval.

 - Repeat the steps to analyze different scenarios for the portfolio.
-In this analysis, the Monte Carlo simulation is re-run for a ten year forecast and a heavier emphasis on stocks of 80%.
+In this analysis, the Monte Carlo simulation is repeated for a ten year forecast with a heavier emphasis on stocks of 80%.
 The following images show the resulting overlay plot and histogram plot.
 ![JupyterLab notebook ten year simulation plot](Images/MC_tenyear_sim_plot.png)
 ![JupyterLab notebook ten year distribution plot](Images/MC_tenyear_dist_plot.png)